Deaths inside Rhode Island home called a murder-suicide

 WOONSOCKET, R.I.
 (AP) — Police are now calling the deaths of a man and woman found shot inside a Rhode Island home a murder-suicide.

-Woonsocket police have scheduled a Monday news conference to discuss the Sunday shootings.
+The Providence Journal reports Woonsocket police said Monday they believe 56-year-old Glenn Benvenuti shot his ex-wife, 45-year-old Michelle Benvenuti, before killing himself on Sunday in his Woonsocket home.

-Police Chief Thomas Oates III says officers responded to the home just before 11 a.m. after getting reports of gunfire.
+Police say officers responded to the home just before 11 a.m. after getting reports of gunfire.

-They tried to make contact with the people inside, but when they got no response, officers forced their way in and found the bodies of a man in his 50s and a woman in her 40s.
+They tried to make contact with the people inside, but when they got no response, officers forced their way in and found the bodies.

-A 7-year-old boy was also found in the home but he was unharmed.
+The divorced couple’s 7-year-old son was also found in the home but he was unharmed.

 The child was examined as a precaution and is in the custody of relatives.